 When Alcohol Is Riskier With Diabetes Medicines

 Alcohol can also affect self-management.
-It may lead to missed doses, missed meals, less accurate carb counting, or delayed response to symptoms.
+It may lead to missed doses, missed meals, less accurate carbohydrate counting, or delayed response to symptoms.
 These practical issues often matter as much as the direct metabolic effects.

 Early Clues That Insulin Resistance May Be Present